 - Size.
 Select a size from the drop-down menu, or create your own by typing directly into the Size field.
 You can scale up (2x, 3x, etc.) and down (0.5x, 0.25x) infinitely, or define a specific height or width in pixels (128h or 128w, respectively).

 - Prefix/Suffix.
 If you’re exporting at different scales, you’ll need to use the drop-down menu to select either prefix or suffix.
-You can customize this by typing in the text field either before (prefix) or after (suffix) the ellipses (…), which represents the file name.
+You can customize this by typing in the text field either before (prefix or in-between) or after (suffix) the ellipses (…), which represents the file name.

 - Format.
 Pick a format from the drop-down menu.
 For more information about these, see File Formats.